Revisional Bariatric Surgery

 Contact the Revisional Bariatric Surgery Experts at Suburban Surgical Care Specialists/Kane Center

-Whatever type of revisional bariatric surgery procedure you are seeking at our Northwestern Suburbs Chicago, Illinois surgical practice, the friendly, helpful staff and surgeons at Suburban Surgical Care Specialists/Kane Center can answer all of your questions.
+Whatever type of revisional bariatric surgery procedure you are seeking, the friendly, helpful staff and surgeons at Suburban Surgical Care Specialists/Kane Center can answer all of your questions.
 We invite you to meet with a bariatric surgeon at our offices.

 Did you know that weight loss surgery is often a covered benefit?
 Contact Suburban Surgical Care Specialists/Kane Center today to schedule a complete and confidential patient consultation.